colebrookson/marine-pop-ecol/_pages/lectures/landing.md

       url: ""
   caption: "Photo credit: [**Laniece Williams**](https://www.sju.edu/news/whiteboard-ipad-teaching-math-virtually)"
 intro:
   - excerpt: 'Here you will find all the lecture materials organized by topic.
-Slides are given as PDF files and recordings will be added as soon as possible as embedded YouTube videos to the pages.'
+Slides are given as PDF files and recordings will be made available at a later date.'
-feature_row:
+introlec:
   - image_path: /assets/images/lec01.png
     alt: "bamfield-sampling"
-    title: "Welcome & Overview"
+    title: "Welcome & Overview - Alex & Cole"
     excerpt: 'Who are we?
 What are we going to do?
 Why are we doing this??'
     url: lectures/mped-2021-lec01-slides.pdf
-    btn_label: "Read More"
+    btn_label: "Click to view slides"
     btn_class: "btn--primary"
-feature_row2:
+intertidal:
-  - image_path: /assets/images/barnacles.jpg
+  - image_path: /assets/images/lec02.png
     alt: "barnacles"
-    title: "Intertidal Ecology and Niche Concept"
+    title: "Intertidal Ecology and Niche Concept - Alex"
-    excerpt: 'What could be driving patterns of species distribution in the rocky intertidal? **Niche:** the set of abiotic and biotic conditions under which an organism can survive and reproduce.
+    excerpt: 'What could be driving patterns of species distribution in the rocky intertidal? **Niche:** the set of abiotic and biotic conditions under which an organism can survive and reproduce.'
-'
-    url: "#test-link"
+    url: lectures/lec02.pdf
-    btn_label: "Read More"
+    btn_label: "Click to view slides"
     btn_class: "btn--primary"
 feature_row3:
-  - image_path: /assets/images/sju-math.jpg
+  - image_path: /assets/images/lec03.png
     alt: "placeholder image 2"
-    title: "Biodiversity Assessment & Citizen Science"
+    title: "Populations & Scales"
     excerpt: ''
     url: "#test-link"
     btn_label: "Read More"